ww-daniel-mora/presentations/introduction/introduction.md

 ## Agile
-> Individuals and interactions over processes and tools
+> Individuals and interactions over processes and tools<br/>

-> Working software over comprehensive documentation
+> Working software over comprehensive documentation<br/>

-> Customer collaboration over contract negotiation
+> Customer collaboration over contract negotiation<br/>

-> Responding to change over following a plan
+> Responding to change over following a plan<br/>

 <!-- .element style="width: unset" -->
 [agilemanifesto.org](agilemanifesto.org)

 Note: I am coming from a long history of Agile shops.
 If you are not familiar with it here is the agile manifesto.
 If you have not read it before it is incredibly short.
 In addition to the manifesto the creators of agile also identified twelve principals of agile software development.
 I encourage